taktsun/ERV_simulation/README.md

 ## Troubleshooting with rstan and StanHeaders

 rstan and StanHeaders are two required packages to estimate multilevel modeling with brms.
-However, compatibility of the CRAN versions of the two packages on R version >= 4.2 is not good.
+However, there might be compatibility of the CRAN versions of the two packages on R version >= 4.2 (as of Mar 2023).
 If you encounter problems with running brms models (in reanalysis_main.R), run the below two lines to install the developer versions of rstan and StanHeaders:

 	remove.packages(c("StanHeaders", "rstan"))